Job Title: Counselling Coordinator

 As part of this role, OutLine will cover the costs of external supervision and other training opportunities.

 If you are trans, there may be opportunities for additional work supporting our Transgender Peer Support Service as an extension of this role.*

 The key areas of responsibility are:

-As a part of the wider OUTLine team, you may also be asked to do other tasks from time to time, by agreement.
+As a part of the wider OutLine team, you may also be asked to do other tasks from time to time, by agreement.

-OUTLine is an Equal Employment Opportunity employer.
+OutLine is an Equal Employment Opportunity employer.
 We do not discriminate based upon ethnicity, religion, political or other affiliations, sex or gender (including pregnancy, childbirth, or related medical conditions), intersex status, sexual orientation, gender identity, gender expression, age, or status as a person with an access need or disability.
 Please contact us if you have any questions in regards to this statement, or would like to enquire about assistance or accommodations we may be able to provide.

-We use ‘rainbow’ as an umbrella term to describe people who do not identify as heterosexual, do not fit typical gender norms, and/or we are born with bodies that do not match common biological definitions of male or female.
+Note: We use ‘rainbow’ as an umbrella term to describe people who do not identify as heterosexual, do not fit typical gender norms, and/or we are born with bodies that do not match common biological definitions of male or female.
 This include people who identify with terms like takatāpui, lesbian, gay, bisexual, intersex, transgender, queer, non-binary or fa’afafine, as well as people who don’t use specific words for their identity, people whose identity changes over time, and people who are in the process of understanding their own identity and may not have ‘come out’ to themselves or others.